conjuring/conjuring/README.md

 <http://localhost:8989>.

 To shut down, run `docker-compose down`.
-Student home directories will persist in the `custom/home/` folder with the correct access permissions.
+Student home directories will persist in the [custom/home/](custom/home/) folder with the correct access permissions.

 ### Customisation
-Configuration files are all found within the `custom` directory.
+Configuration files are all found within the [custom/](custom/) directory.

 - Define packages to `apt install`
     + Modify [apt.txt](custom/apt.txt)